ypzhaang/WeStcoin/readme.txt

 (need to caculate class distribution of each dataset in caculate.py)

 4.show.py
-to get figure3 in paper
+to get figures in paper

 5.show2.py
-to get figure4 in paper
+to get figures in paper